-Release 9 and Manifold Viewer run on Windows 10, 8, 7 and Windows Server 20xx editions, both 64 bit and 32 bit.
-Release 9 explicitly supports Windows 10 with no need to run in a Windows 7 compatibility sandbox within Windows 10.
-Release 9 will use DirectX12 when run on Windows 10 for improved display performance.
-Manifold recommends Windows 10 or more recent.
+Release 9 and Manifold Viewer run on 64-bit Windows 11, 10, 8, 7 and Windows Server 20xx editions.
+Release 9 explicitly supports Windows 11, and Windows 10 with no need to run in a Windows 7 compatibility sandbox within Windows 10.
+Release 9 will use DirectX12 when run on Windows 11 or Windows 10 for improved display performance.
+Manifold recommends Windows 11 or Windows 10.

 Machines running Release 9 or Manifold Viewer must have the following Microsoft packages installed: